DevHoot/gatsby-casper/src/content/how-to-host-react-websites-on-github.-a-comprehensive-guide!.md

 > _Note_: The url which you added as a remote is the url of the master branch of your repository.

-Now, move into the :point_right: **package.json** file and add the following scripts above all other:
+Now, move into the **package.json** file and add the following scripts above all other:

 ```json